elroy-haw/elroy-haw.github.io/content/about.md

 ---
 Hello there :wave:

-My name is Elroy and I am a Cloud/DevOps/Software Engineer based in Singapore :singapore: I wish to write more posts on what I am currently learning and hence I started this site!
+My name is Elroy and I am a Cloud/DevOps/Software Engineer based in Singapore :singapore: I started this website to document my learning journey for the technologies that I am currently pursuing!
 Feel free to browse through them and give your comments :blush:

 ## Education :mortar_board:
 * _Aug 16 - Jun 20_ : National University of Singapore